The Legend of Heroes: Trails in the Sky

-The Legend of Heroes: Trails in the Sky is a 2004 role-playing video game developed by Nihon Falcom.
-The game is the first in what later became known as the Trails series, itself a part of the larger The Legend of Heroes series.
+The Legend of Heroes VI: Trails in the Sky, later known as The Legend of Heroes: Trails in the Sky FC, is a 2004 role-playing video game developed by Nihon Falcom.
+The game is the first in the Trails series, itself a part of the larger The Legend of Heroes series.
 Trails in the Sky was first released in Japan for Windows and was later ported to the PlayStation Portable in 2006.

 North American video game publisher Xseed Games acquired the rights from Falcom, but did not release it until 2011 due to the game's large amount of text necessary to translate and localize.
-A high-definition port to the PlayStation 3 was released in 2012, while a remaster for the PlayStation Vita was released in 2015; both were only released in Japan.
-A direct sequel, Trails in the Sky SC, was released in 2006.
+A PlayStation 3 port was released in Japan in 2012, followed by a worldwide Windows release in 2014.
+A PlayStation Vita version was released in 2015 in Japan.
+A sequel, Trails in the Sky SC, was released in 2006.
+A remake, Trails in the Sky 1st Chapter, was released on the Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows in September 2025.